Coorbits for projective representations with an application to Bergman spaces: Bergman Spaces on the Unit Ball

 \end{enumerate} \end{theorem} \begin{proof} We show that the assumptions of Theorem \ref{Thm:atomicdecomp} are satisfied.
 Under the conditions on $p$ and $s$, the twisted coorbit of $L^p_{\alpha+n+1-ps/2}(G)$ is well defined and $u$ satisfies Assumption \ref{assumptionrhocoorbit} as we have seen in Theorem \ref{twisted coorbit of Bergman space is well defined}, and it is equal to $A^p_\alpha(\B)$.
 Since $u$ is smooth vector for $\fH_s$, and $\fHS$ is continuously embedded in its dual $\DfHS$, the vector $u$ is $\rho$ - and $\rho^*$-weakly differentiable.
 According to Theorem \ref{Thm:convo is cont. on B, proj case}, the mappings

 are continuous on $L^p_{\alpha+n+1-ps/2}(G)$.
-Therefore, we can choose $\epsilon$ small enough such that the family $\{\rho_s(x_i)u\}$ forms a frame and an atomic decomposition for $A^p_\alpha(\B)$ with reconstruction operators that are given in Theorem \ref{Thm:atomicdecomp}. \end{proof}
+Therefore, we can choose $\epsilon$ small enough so that the family $\{\rho_s(x_i)u\}$ forms a frame and an atomic decomposition for $A^p_\alpha(\B)$ with reconstruction operators that are given in Theorem \ref{Thm:atomicdecomp}. \end{proof}